THE OLD TESTAMENT HOUSE OF THE LORD: FIFTEEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Some idea of the degree of involvement of the angels, and other personages of the heavens, can be gained from the following passages:

-And I beheld, and I heard the voice of many angels round about the throne and the beasts and the elders: and the number of them was ten thousand times ten thousand, and thousands of thousands; (Revelation 5:11)
+Then I looked, and I heard the voice of many angels around the throne, the living creatures, and the elders; and the number of them was ten thousand times ten thousand, and thousands of thousands, (Revelation 5:11)

-And after these things I saw four angels standing on the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, nor on the sea, nor on any tree.
+After these things I saw four angels standing at the four corners of the earth, holding the four winds of the earth, that the wind should not blow on the earth, on the sea, or on any tree.
 (Revelation 7:1)

 The eighth chapter of Revelation describes the kingdom-wide fulfillment of the Altar of Incense, the fifth furnishing of the Tabernacle of the Congregation.